 Employee goal setting plans and processes are personalized strategies that outline incremental steps to improve and expand employee skills and performance.
 There are a variety of ways to tackle goal setting; some utilities review the career development path with their employees as a component of an annual review while others have a more formal procedure that involves sitting down with the employee on a quarterly basis.
 The composition of these plans will depend on a variety of factors, including the size of your utility, how progression works within your utility, utility/council rules, etc. Regardless of these policies, giving employees this opportunity at least once a year will encourage them to grow with your utility.
 Note that an individual development plan does not need to be an outline for promotion within the utility or tied to monetary incentives; in many instances, development plans can be designed to offer steps for employees to better themselves as individuals and employees, such as encouraging participation in training opportunities.

 For purposes of this application, a generic apprentice program is not considered part of a goal setting process.
-To be considered for the $RP_3$ application, specific personal and/or professional goals must be set for each individual.
-Examples goals could include: pass Lineworker 1 test, take time management class, improve writing skills, improve communication skills, etc. Attach a sample appraisal form showing goals or sample goals for each category (you may black out the employee name for privacy if desired).
+To be considered for the RP3 application, specific personal and/or professional goals must be set for each individual.
+Examples of goals could include: pass Lineworker 1 test, take time management class, improve writing skills, improve communication skills, etc.